balena-io/docs/pages/deployment/wifi.md

 ### Set Static IP

 In order to configure static IP on a pre-provisioned SD card perform the following steps:-
-* Mount the FAT partitions of the OS image either directly from the `.img` file, or by burning the SD card and mounting it on your computer.
+* Mount the FAT partitions of the OS image either directly from the `.img` file in the `.zip` you downloaded, or by burning the SD card and mounting it on your computer.
 The volume will be called `resin-conf`.
 * Inside `resin-conf` you will find a `config.json` file and in it you will see a network key/value pair which contains JSON string encoded [Connman][connman] settings.
 Now edit the value to include the following entry, replacing `<static IP>` with your desired static IP:-

 ```